Rush Limbaugh, the man President Obama has told you not to listen to.

 That's right.

-Because you directly, you can't go out and buy BG products products.
+You haven't heard of BG products because you directly, you can't go out and buy BG products products.

 Fluid lubrication is the most important thing in automobile engine maintenance.

-Engine oil and antifreeze hydraulic fluids in the transmission power steering and brake systems.
+Engine oil and antifreeze, hydraulic fluids in the transmission, power, steering, and brake systems.

 Here's what you need to know about brands of all these fluids.